yuki04160/EDA-Customer-Churn-in-Telecom/README.md

 5. Outlier Treatment
 6. Feature Engineering
 ## Conclusion
-To summarize, we have fixed data types, treated missing values, cleaned categories, and built some graphs to gain insights so far.
-From the univariate analysis, we revealed the overall condition in the dataset, and from the bi-variate analysis, we got some clues of which variable (tenure, MonthlyCharges, and SeniorCitizen) might have a significant impact on customer churn.
+To summarize, from the univariate analysis, we revealed the overall condition in the dataset, and from the bi-variate analysis, we got some clues of which variable (tenure, MonthlyCharges, and SeniorCitizen) might have a significant impact on customer churn.
 After descriptive analysis, next, we can start performing predictive analysis!